-You'll be taught by active researchers, with world-class expertise.
-Much of the content will be at the cutting edge of scientific investigation and relevant to the elucidation and treatment of a variety of disease states affecting the nervous system.
+You'll be taught by active researchers with world-class expertise.
+Be at the cutting edge of scientific investigation and the treatment of a variety of disease states which affect the nervous system.

-We received an excellent review in the last Periodic Review exercise.
-Our external examiner complimented our "dedication to students", the “breadth of our programme” and “our assessment methods”.
-Previous intercalating students rated the course highly.
-Previous students carrying out laboratory projects have been included in scientific publications or resented their work at national meeting, giving a significant boost to their careers.
+We received an excellent review in the last Periodic Review exercise, with the external examiner complimenting our "dedication to students", the “breadth of our programme” and “our assessment methods”.
+Former intercalating students have rated the course extremely highly, and had their laboratory research included in scientific publications or represented at national meetings.

-Topics covered include Alzheimer’s disease, epilepsy, neuronal networks, psychopharmacology, the neural basis of cognitive behaviours such as emotion and many more.
+Topics covered include Alzheimer’s disease, epilepsy, neuronal networks, psychopharmacology, and many more.
 You will gain an understanding of these topics from a pharmacological, neuroanatomical, physiological and molecular viewpoint.

 The course will:

 Provide you with comprehensive knowledge and understanding of the major areas of neuroscience, with a detailed appreciation of some specialist areas

 Provide you with knowledge of current neuroscience techniques and methodologies, with hands-on practical experience of some of these

 Provide an opportunity to undertake an individual research project

 Provide opportunities to develop competency in transferable skills, including the ability to analyse, interpret and evaluate data; acquire and integrate information, and use information to solve problems

 Provide high-quality learning resources to support the objectives of the course.